One (Metallica song)

 "One" is a song by American heavy metal band Metallica, released as the third and final single from the band's fourth studio album, ...And Justice for All (1988).
-Written by band members James Hetfield and Lars Ulrich, the song portrays a World War I soldier who is severely wounded—arms, legs and jaw blown off by a landmine, blind and unable to speak or move—begging God to take his life.
-In the music video, attempting to communicate with the hospital staff he jolts in his bed, spelling "Kill me" in Morse code.
+Written by band members James Hetfield and Lars Ulrich, the song portrays a World War I soldier who is severely wounded by a land mine.
+Blind, deaf, and unable to speak or move, he begs God to take his life.
+In the music video, attempting to communicate with the hospital staff he jolts in his bed, spelling SOS in Morse code.
 Production of the song was done by the band alongside Flemming Rasmussen.
 The song was the band's first to chart in the U.S., reaching number 35 on the Billboard Hot 100.
 It was also a number one hit in Finland.

 A video for the song was introduced in January 1989 on MTV.
 Shot in black and white by director Michael Salomon, the video's story is intercut with scenes taken from the 1971 anti-war film Johnny Got His Gun.
 Due to routinely being required to pay royalty fees to continue showing the music video, Metallica bought the rights to the film.
 The video was ranked at number one on MTV soon after its introduction.

 Metallica performed "One" for the 31st Annual Grammy Awards show broadcast from Los Angeles in 1989.
 The next year, the song won a Grammy Award for Best Metal Performance, the first ever to win in that category.
 The band also performed the song alongside pianist Lang Lang at the 56th Annual Grammy Awards in 2014.
 The song is one of the band's most popular pieces and has remained a staple at live shows since the release of the album, and is the most performed song from ...And Justice for All.
+In March 2023, Rolling Stone ranked "One" at number 11 on their "100 Greatest Heavy Metal Songs of All Time" list.